rugbyprof/5443-Spatial-Database/Quiz-1.md

 - Create two tables in your database on cs2.
 - One table is called Planets and the second is called Probes.
 - Choose types that BEST FIT this data, and that MINIMIZE table space.
+- You will lose points for misspelling the table names / column names.
+- You will really lose points for not choosing the correct data types (because your queries will suffer).

 (1) Create `Planets`